 You can easily manage your booking right here!
 Within one step you can add or remove tour services, modify your booking, make a payment.

 Finland – the land of lakes and snow, home for Santa Claus and its reindeers, a place where you can enjoy the famous Finnish sauna, admire unforgettable Northern Lights, discover charming villages and modern cities.
-It is a truly great country to visit and spend your vacation in but not necessarily the cheapest one.
-Finland and especially its capital Helsinki constantly gets in the most expensive places` lists.
-For example, in 2018 Helsinki was in 30th place in “The most expensive places to travel in the world” with 199.77 eur travel cost based on average hotel, food, drink, taxi and entertainment cost for one person per night.
-But it doesn’t stop Finland to get on another kind of lists, like “Best quality of life” or “The happiest countries”, which only shows that Finland most definitely has to be on your personal “places to visit” list!
+It is a truly great country to visit and spend your vacation in, but not necessarily the cheapest one.
+Finland, and especially its capital Helsinki, constantly ranks in the lists of the most expensive places.
+For example, in 2018, Helsinki was in 30th place in “The most expensive places to travel in the world” with a travel cost of 199.77 euros based on the average hotel, food, drink, taxi, and entertainment costs for one person per night.
+However, this does not deter Finland from making it to other lists, such as “Best quality of life” or “The happiest countries,” which only shows that Finland most definitely has to be on your personal “places to visit” list!
 But let’s dig into more details and find out what the price of a trip to Finland would be.

 For the average travel cost, let’s take an example of Helsinki.
-Although, keep in mind that even if the prices and cost of living are almost the same in the whole country, in the capital of the country it is comparably the highest.
+Although keep in mind that even if the prices and cost of living are almost the same in the whole country, in the capital of the country, it is comparatively the highest.
 You can expect slightly lower prices in smaller cities in Finland.

 The good news is that we are living in very hospitable times!
 There are several pages that would help budget travelers a lot: